Fiach-Dubh/BITCOIN-YouTube/README.md

 Upload Guidelines:

 Please check to make sure you are the only video upload for the day on the channel.
 We want to keep the upload rate to a maximum of once per day, otherwise the audience and YouTube algorithm will get burnt out.
 It would also be best to wait for another video to be uploaded by a different contributor before you upload a new video of your own.
 Two or more video's in a row from the same contributor can cause audience fatigue, but may be warranted if the quality is high.

-Feedback on this and other detail may be provided by the channel admin.
+Feedback on this and other details may be provided by the channel admin.

 *Benefits For Contributors*